 Stratus and cumulus clouds are the two primary types of cloud structure, with each producing different types of weather.
-Stratus clouds themselves come in four varieties: cirrostratus, altostratus, stratus and nimbostratus.
+Stratiform clouds, also called stratus clouds, themselves come in four varieties: cirrostratus, altostratus, stratus and nimbostratus.
 Some of these stratus clouds provide a strong indication of approaching precipitation, while others produce precipitation.
 Knowing how to read these cloud types can help identify the weather you will encounter.

 Altostratus clouds are a type of mid-level cloud, occurring between 6,000 and 18,000 feet.
 These clouds typically develop behind cirrostratus clouds, indicating the approach of a storm front and the potential for widespread, continuous rain.
 Altostratus clouds typically cover the entire sky, extending over large areas.
 These types of stratus clouds rarely produce any precipitation.

 Stratus clouds are a type of low-level cloud, occurring below 6,000 feet.
 They are characterized by uniform layers of grayish clouds.
 Stratus cloud layers are generally thin but cover the entire sky, known as overcast.
 Stratus clouds are formed by weak, gentle upward air currents that lift large layers of air high enough to produce condensation.

 However, the overall atmosphere remains too stable to produce cumulus clouds, which require dynamic vertical instability.
 Stratus clouds appear like fog that does not reach the ground.
 Stratus clouds are capable of producing light mist or an occasional light drizzle.
 If the stratus clouds begin to produce consistent precipitation, they are reclassified as nimbostratus.